 “One small positive thought can change your whole day.”—Zig Ziglar

 Do a mental exercise with me: Think of a recent situation that ruined your day?
-Perhaps you received a message from someone and suddenly you were caught up in negativity?
+Perhaps you received a message and suddenly you were caught up in negativity?
 The list of things that can get us stuck in the mental muck is quite lengthy, yes?
-Things happen and we tend to carry the energy throughout our day.
+Things happen and we carry the energy throughout our day.
 But it doesn’t have to be this way because we can process negative events and allow them to move through us.
-I realise it may be difficult to do at first but with practice, you can avoid ruminating on situations that spoil your day.
+I realise it may be difficult to do at first, but with practice, you can avoid ruminating on situations that spoil your day.
 I speak from experience as someone accustomed to holding on to negative emotions for hours.
 I discovered it was futile being immersed in negativity when it takes an emotion two a half minutes to move through our nervous system, according to neuroanatomist Jill Bolte Taylor.

 Think about that for a moment.
 It takes the time to brush your teeth for an emotion to move through your nervous system, yet many of us hold on to them for longer than necessary.
 We replay the memory of the event time after time and it ruins our life because we are not present but caught up in our minds.
-We are not truly living but trapped in the past.
+We are not truly living, but trapped in the past.
 Can you relate to this where you found it difficult to let go of incessant negative thoughts?
 It is normal to make sense of negative events, yet sometimes we must avoid looking for meaning.
 For example, I would ruminate about a negative experience for hours, trying to figure its meaning.
-However, I was only processing thoughts in an attempt to ascribe meaning to something that wasn’t there.
+However, I was only processing thoughts to ascribe meaning to something that wasn’t there.